datamapper/datamapper.github.com/getting-started.md

 ------------

-Ideally, these declarations should be done inside your class definition with the properties and things, but for demonstration purposes, we’re just going to crack open the classes.
+Ideally, these declarations should be done inside your class definition with the properties and things, but for demonstration purposes, we will just re-open the classes.

 ### One To Many